-Nearly everyone with working ears will experience hearing loss at some point in their lives.
+Nearly everyone with working ears will experience hearing loss at some point.
 Hearing loss is especially common in older folks over the age of 65.
-So you’d think that such a common medical problem would naturally be a part of your Medicare benefits; sadly, though, hearing aids are rarely covered by Medicare.
+So you’d think that such a common medical problem would naturally be part of your Medicare benefits; sadly, hearing aids are rarely covered by Medicare.

-If you think you might be hard of hearing and you’re eager to fix the problem, keep reading.
-We can help you find options for getting the most affordable coverage when it comes to hearing aids.
+Keep reading if you think you might be hard of hearing and are eager to fix the problem.
+We can help you find options for getting the most affordable coverage regarding hearing aids.

 The out-of-pocket costs you may pay for hearing aids will vary by individual, state, zip code, and specific needs.
-But there are some costs you can anticipate and budget for if you are struggling to hear what people are saying.
+But there are some costs you can anticipate and budget for if you struggle to hear what people say.

-For the best possible care, your primary care doctor will likely recommend you to an audiologist.
-They will run a series of tests in order to find out whether or not you’re actually hard of hearing and how severe the problem is.
-Naturally, going to a specialist is going to be more expensive — as is the technology of the hearing aid you end up purchasing.
+Your primary care doctor will likely recommend you to an audiologist for the best possible care.
+They will run a series of tests to determine whether you’re hard of hearing and how severe the problem is.
+Naturally, going to a specialist is going to be more expensive — as is the hearing aid technology you end up purchasing.

-The more advanced the tech, the more expensive it is.
+The more advanced the tech, the more expensive it’s.
 Sometimes, these costs can range upwards of $3,000 to $4,000 or more.
-That’s why it’s important to find some way of getting coverage for your hearing health, especially if you’re on a tight budget post-retirement.
+That’s why it’s crucial to find some way of getting coverage for your hearing health, especially if you’re on a tight budget post-retirement.

 Depending on your medical need, there may be one exception: cochlear implants.
 If your hearing loss is so severe that you require a surgical cochlear implant, this will likely be covered by Medicare Part B.

-It’s also highly likely a Medicare Advantage plan will be cover it if you have one.
+It’s also highly likely a Medicare Advantage plan will cover it if you have one.
 But cochlear implants aren’t always approved, no matter what version of Medicare you have.
-So it’s important to be proactive and talk to your doctor about what Medicare will cover and what your out-of-pocket costs may be.
+So it’s important to be proactive and talk to your doctor about what Medicare will cover and your out-of-pocket costs.

 The good news is that Medicare Part B covers “diagnostic hearing and balance exams” with only a 20% cost-share responsibility on your end.
 Beyond that, however, if you are relying upon Original Medicare to help you cover your hearing needs, the following expenses will be your responsibility out-of-pocket: